Peter-Moller/host-info/Explanations.md

 So how does the Internet deal with this?
 How do you manage to go from a situation where A and B are talking to one another, in the clear, while C is listening in to everything they are saying, to a situation where only A and B can understand what they are saying?
 How do they start their “secret talk” with C listening, but without C being able to get in on the secrets?

 This is what TLS does.
 TLS stands for [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) and supersedes the older “Secure Sockets Layer”.
 You see it as the green padlock in the left part of the address field at the top of the web browser window.
 The start of the conversation is the crucial part and is called “TLS handshake”.
 The inner workings of TLS is mathematics that is way beyond this text, but in short the handshake works like this:
+the server has a private piece of data that it can use to generate a secret cipher that the client can understand but not a third party.

+A little bit more expanded this is how it looks:
 1. The client initiates the handshake by sending a “hello” message to the server and also include a list of cryptos it can understand and a string of random data known as the “client random” (this will be used later)
 2. The server says “hello” back and include the servers public certificate, the server's chosen cipher suite and also the “server random” – it's random data
 3. The client verifies the certificate that the server sent is actually correct, i.e. that the server is who it says it is.
 The client does this by using a list of pre-existing certificate authorities that is included in, and updated by, the computers Operating System (macOS, Windows, iOS, Android etc.)